Municipal Borough of Leyton: The vestry

-Urban District Council
+Local Government District

 Through house building and construction of the railway the parish expanded as an extra-metropolitan suburb of London.
-The parish authorities resisted earlier attempts to form a local board of health, but finally adopted the Public Health Act 1872 for the parish of Leyton and Walthamstow Slip, creating a local government district in 1873.
-It was extended to include part of the parish of Wanstead to the south, known as Wanstead Slip or Cann Hall, from 1875.
+The parish authorities resisted earlier attempts to form a local board of health.
+A local government district was eventually created in 1873, administered by an elected local board.
+The district covered the parish of Leyton or Low Leyton and the Walthamstow Slip.
+The order creating the district called it "Low Leyton", but by 1875 the district was being called just "Leyton" in official documents.
+The district was extended to include part of the parish of Wanstead to the south, known as Wanstead Slip or Cann Hall, from 1875.
+The Walthamstow Slip was transferred to the parish of Low Leyton in 1878.

 The board of the new district met in the vestry room until 1882, when new public offices were built in Leyton High Road to the design of J Knight.

+Urban district

-Leyton became an urban district in 1894 under the Local Government Act 1894.
-The 1894 act did not allow parishes to be split between districts, so the portion of Wanstead in the district was reconstituted as a new parish of Cann Hall.
+Local government districts such as Leyton were reconstituted as urban districts under the Local Government Act 1894.
+The 1894 act did not allow parishes to be split between districts, so the portion of Wanstead in the district was made a new parish called Cann Hall.
+The Leyton urban district therefore covered the two parishes of Cann Hall and Leyton or Low Leyton.
+The ambiguity in the name of the latter parish was resolved in 1921, when its name was confirmed as just being Leyton.
 Initially there were four wards in the district, but in 1903 it was reorganised into nine wards and then ten in 1920.

 A town hall was built for the urban district in 1895-96 next to the 1882 offices, which had proved to be too small and were converted into a public library.
 Designed by John Johnson (died 1920), Leyton Town Hall was described by Nikolaus Pevsner as "Fussy but enjoyable, in an eclectic and enriched Italianate style".

 Amongst the infrastructure improvements initiated by the board was the Leyton Urban District Council Tramways; tram services in Leyton remained in local government control until they became the responsibility of the London Passenger Transport Board in 1933.